-There are various materials for watch cases.
+There are various materials used for watch cases.
 However, The metals that account for a high proportion as case materials are easy to identify.
-Precious metals such as platinum or gold, Which have a brilliant luster and stimulate human desire, Are essential for making the finest watches.
-Titanium, Which is strong yet light and does not irritate the skin, Is also indispensable.
-Stainless steel, Which is highly resistant to corrosion, Rarely changes on the surface, And provides a good shine, Is also an essential material for watch cases.
+Precious metals such as platinum or gold, Which stimulate human desire with their brilliant luster, Are essential for making the finest watches.
+Titanium, Which is strong yet light and does not irritate the skin, Is also important.
+Stainless steel, Which has high corrosion resistance, Almost no surface change, And can achieve a good shine, Is also indispensable when making watch cases.

 Tantalus Gioacchino Assereto circa 1640s